-Lincoln Mountain Loop is a 4.1 mile loop trail located near Larkspur, CO.
+Lincoln Mountain Loop is a 4.1 mile loop trail located near Larkspur, Colorado.
 The trail is rated as moderate and primarily used for hiking, walking, horses, and snowshoeing.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash